 What’s great about Coldfall Woods is that although it’s woodland, it’s quite open and you can keep an eye on both dogs and kids running about.
 Perfect for some stick throwing, it’s a great spot for a general mill about seeing where the smells lead.

-Don the extra layer, dust off your wellies, and make autumn dog walking North London something to look forward to.
+Don the extra layer, dust off your wellies, and make autumn dog walking London something to look forward to.